chaintope/tapyrus-signer/README.md

 ## Overview
 - Communicate each signer node, using redis Pub/Sub.
-- Using Tapyrus core for candidate block generationg, broadcasting and so on.
+- Using Tapyrus core for candidate block generation, broadcasting and so on.

 ## Requirement